8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-universal-portfolio/content.md

 ## The condiments (negative correlation assets)

-Characteristics:
+Primary characteristics:

-1. You typically convert short-term assets into something else you own, not a liability.
+1. Performs better in inflationary and contraction environments.
-2. Historically, the real rate may increase while other categories (specifically growth assets) decrease.
-The real rate is normally lower than growth assets or slightly negative.
+2. Historically, are more negatively correlated to growth assets.
 3. Interest rates are in terms of APY and indicate excess money given to you.
-4. Has a resell value that fluctuates.
+2. Historically, the real rate is lower than growth assets.

-5. When you sell the thing, it becomes a short-term asset.
+Secondary characteristics:

-6. Tend to favor inflationary and contraction environments.
+1. Same as growth assets.

 In the United States, the asset type with the highest negative correlation historically to corporate equities is: